zuoyigehaobing/Again/Python/Gomoku_GameTreeSearch/README.txt

 	## to return next state would be crazy long.

-click Quit to exit the game
+click Quit to exit the game, Enjoy!